 Christmas is easily my favorite holiday.
 Everything about it seems magical, with the twinkling lights and decorations.
 Not to mention it’s such a great time to be with those you love.
-I had always dreamed about seeing Christmastime in New York City, and was lucky enough to experience it over my birthday last year!
+I had always dreamed about seeing Christmastime in NYC, and was lucky enough to experience it over my birthday last year!
 Since it was a sort of spontaneous trip, I didn’t have a whole lot of pre-planning for all the Christmas-y things I wanted to do.
-I quickly learned the things I needed to do and things I wish I had done, and I wanted to share them here with you for your NYC Christmas Adventures!
+I quickly learned the things I needed to do and things I wish I had done, and I wanted to share them here with you so you can have the best Christmas in NYC!

 There are Christmas trees everywhere.
 Back where I’m from, if you want a Christmas tree, you either have to drive hours and hours away to chop one down yourself, or buy one from a tent somewhere in a parking lot.
 Never in my life did I imagine walking through a row of Christmas trees on the sidewalk, but sure enough - that is how New York sells their Christmas trees!
 The areas are normally decorated with lights up above, and various Santas or reindeer to catch your attention, but the smell of fresh pine will probably pull you in anyways.
 Words don’t describe it well, but it’s super cute and festive!

 Aside from trees being sold on the sidewalk, there are tons of decorated and lighted trees to see!
 Probably the most well-known one is the one at Rockefeller center.
 It is an incredible tree, but be warned - you will probably not be able to get a photo without other people in the background.
-Rockefeller Center is super popular year round, but during Christmas is decked out and the site of many popular Christmas attractions.
+Christmas in NYC is a busy time of year and Rockefeller Center is super popular year round.
+During Christmas, it is decked out and is the site of many popular Christmas attractions, so be prepared for even bigger crowds.
 Even so, it’s a magical area to see, so definitely check it out, and don’t be afraid to ask a stranger for a picture!

 When most people think of Christmas Markets, they probably think of Europe.
-I know that’s what came to my mind when someone mentioned it, but New York City actually has quite a few Christmas Markets to offer!
+I know that’s what came to my mind when someone mentioned it, but celebrating Christmas in NYC offers many Christmas Markets as well!
 The one I visited was in Union Square Park, and is probably one of the largest in the City.
 To be honest, I could’ve spent all day (and all my savings) a the market, even if it was just buying hot chocolate and mulled wine and people watching.
 The markets can get pretty crowded, so be prepared to not have a whole lot of leg room (so to speak).
 That being said, Jess and I went in the middle of the day on the weekend, and were able to walk around, take pictures, and didn’t feel overwhelmed with hordes of people!
 There are many other Christmas markets in town as well, so check out the closest one to where you’re staying if you don’t want to make the hike to Union Square Park!

 Fifth Avenue is full of shops that decorate their windows to the nines.
 If you love seeing Christmas decorations, definitely check out the decorations on 5th Avenue!
 I didn’t get the chance to really appreciate them in their entirety, but got to look at them while I was walking to Radio City and Rockefeller Center.